AppDaemon/appdaemon/README.md

 2016-07-12 13:45:07,874 INFO Loading Module: /srv/hass/appdaemon_test/conf/apps/state.py
 2016-07-12 13:45:07,877 INFO Loading Object state using class State from module state
 ```

+# appdaemon arguments

+usage: appdaemon.py [-h] [-d] [-p PIDFILE]
+                    [-D {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+                    config

+positional arguments:
+  config                full path to config file

+optional arguments:
+  -h, --help            show this help message and exit
+  -d, --daemon          run as a background process
+  -p PIDFILE, --pidfile PIDFILE
+                        full path to PID File
+  -D {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --debug {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        debug level

+-d and -p are used by the init file to start the process as a daemon and are not required if running from the command line.

+-D can be used to increase the debug level for internal appdaemon operations as well as apps using the logging function.

 # Starting At Reboot
 To run `appdaemon` at reboot, I have provided a sample init script in the `./init` directory.
 These have been tested on a Raspberry PI - your mileage may vary on other systems.